 Arguably the most prestigious positions within the Catalan system, ICREA professors have a small (or no) teaching load and their salary is comparable with that of a Full Professor.
 These also come with a start-up package.

-The professorhips are not tied to any university, in the sense that candidates need to contact at least one Catalan institution to get an expression of interest and submit it with their application.
+The professorhips are not tied to any university, and candidates need to contact at least one Catalan institution to get an expression of interest which they submit with their application.
 There is a yearly call, but the areas change every time.